Growth Mindset Guest Post by Build a Biz Kids

 A growth mindset sounds like something we should all have.
 If someone asked me, “Do you have a growth mindset?”
 Of course, I would say yes, I do.
 To not have one would make me feel like I’m bad in some way.
 But do I?
 And even more so, am I giving one to my child?

-First, let’s start with defining growth mindset and fixed mindset.
+First, let’s start with defining a growth mindset and a fixed mindset.

 A growth mindset is the understanding that your abilities are something you can improve through practice, and that ‘failures’ are a chance to learn.
 On the contrary, a fixed mindset is the belief that your abilities are stagnant, and that ‘failure’ is permanent (Dweck, 2015).